Access4all/adg/pages/introduction/about/README.md

 **Esther Brunner**, user interface developer, [Zeix AG](https://zeix.com/).

+### Your company here?

+Our guide is a community driven resource: everybody is welcome to become a part in the movement of making the Internet a more accessible place.

+Please read on.

 ## Join the «Accessibility Alliance»!

-Our guide is a community driven resource: everybody is welcome to become a part in the movement of making the internet a more accessible place.

 Get in touch with us through: